The SSAT & ISEE Scoring Process

 ISEE

 Ultimately, it is essential to note that the SSAT & ISEE are only one facet of a nuanced secondary school application.
 Schools take not just the score but the entire student into account.
-Even if a student does not have an absolutely stellar score, he or she has the opportunity to shine in many areas of the application: the essay, the interview, school visits, teacher recommendations, and more.
+Even if a student does not have an absolutely stellar score, they have the opportunity to shine in many areas of the application: the essay, the interview, school visits, teacher recommendations, and more.

 For more information about the scoring of the SSAT and ISEE and to set up a diagnostic review process tailored to your child, please don’t hesitate to contact us.